Saturday, July 26, 2025

 Then the second tier came along to offer emulation of GBA, Nintendo 64 and SEGA Genesis games, but criticized for being too expensive.
 If you watched the Direct, GameCube games are coming to the Switch 2 through the Switch Online + Expansion Pack tier.
 GameCube games have been a huge demand and they are coming.
 This has sparked excitement that people that were born in the 90s will finally be able to revisit GameCube games, despite the fact that the GameCube was met with a mixed reception and sold poorly.
 In short, Nintendo's beloved retro games come with rewinds, upscaling, quick saves, video filtering and online multiplayer in certain games that have multiplayer.

-Nintendo is not the only one that is reviving retro gaming by offering emulation of NES, SNES, GB, GBA, N64 SEGA Genesis and GameCube games because PlayStation is following suit by using PlayStation Plus Premium, the third tier that offers emulation of PS1, PS2 and PSP games.
 Like Nintendo's retro games, they have rewinds, upscaling, quick saves and video filters.
 But they don't offer online multiplayer sadly.
 And they are also purchaseable so that you wouldn't require the Premium tier to play them since it is cheaper than subscribing.
-In fact, it is better than having full backwards compatibility because I don't have to switch discs like in the time when I played the PS1, PS2 and PSP games.
+In fact, it is way better and faster than having full backwards compatibility because I don't have to switch discs like in the time when I played the PS1, PS2 and PSP games and I can use the rewind feature to go back and fix my mistake.

 Retro and modern are two factors in gaming, so as a fun fact, playing retro games puts you in the shade while playing modern games puts you in the sun.
 There is one concept that you have to take the first half of the gaming community, the retro gaming community, which likes to play mostly retro games and the other that likes to just play modern games.
 Unifying them is quite the balancing act.